palori/02456_project_audioset_attention/README.md

 See project documentation: https://drive.google.com/drive/folders/1wYKw9w9nIngUnUSXUytIEmZBjXbPZIWh<br><br>

-## !!!
+### !!!
 BEFORE CLONING THIS REPOSITORY !!!
-We recommend you to create a folder in your computer (e.g. 'your_project') and then clone it inside this folder.<br><br>
+We recommend you to create a folder in your computer (e.g. 'your_project') and then clone it inside this folder.<br>

 1. Create a folder `your_project`